raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

   │ 3  │ Samourai Dojo - T… │ fork     │ 1    │ online    │ 0%       │ 184.8mb  │
   └────┴────────────────────┴──────────┴──────┴───────────┴──────────┴──────────┘
   ```

+If following error gets diplayed: "[PM2][ERROR] File pm2.config.cjs malformated", follow [this section](#pm2config-syntax-error-skip) and return back for the rest of installation

 * Check the logs, you should expect following output (it will take a while for blocks to synchronise):